 SLU-Madrid students who are currently enrolled in classes at the Madrid campus are eligible for six free sessions with a psychologist, or one free evaluation with the psychiatrist.
 After these sessions, students will be expected to cover the cost of any additional sessions at Sinews MTI.
 There is a discounted rate for all services at Sinews MTI for SLU-Madrid students.

-To obtain a referral and a voucher for this service, students should fill out a request for a consultation appointment with a Wellness Center counselor.
+To obtain a referral and the first-time voucher for this service, students should fill out a request for a consultation appointment with a Wellness Center counselor.